Welcome to the

 Hawke’s Bay

-As an official Great Wine Capital of the World, Hawke’s Bay boasts amazing weather, photogenic Art Deco architecture, a seaside town, and more than 70 wineries.
+Savour award-winning wines and cuisine in New Zealand’s Great Wine Capital of the world and the nation’s oldest wine region.
+Hawke’s Bay boasts Art Deco architecture, a seaside town, and more than 70 wineries.

 Wairarapa